Neonnaut/Neonnaut.github.io/README.md

 #### ZBB

-This generator outputs to the ZBB Board's gloss markup, if you provide more than two lines, the third last line must not be empty.
+This method outputs to the ZBB Board's gloss markup, if you provide more than two lines, the third last line must not be empty.

+#### Reddit

+This method creates a codeblock where backtick enabled codeblock is enabled.

 #### Reddit